froggey/Mezzano/README.md

 Some icons from Icojam (http://www.icojam.com)

-#Experimental whole-system transparent persistence support
+#Whole-system transparent persistence support

-You might wreck your install if you try using this feature.
-Take a snapshot using your virtual machine before using it, or back up your disk.

-Close all running programs (optional, strongly recommended).
 Run `(mezzano.supervisor:snapshot)` in a REPL.
 Wait for the yellow light to turn off.
 Reboot.

-If the system does not boot properly then restore your backup and try again.

-Development continues!
-===
+This will take a snapshot of the current machine state, saving it to disk.
+It will be restored when the machine is booted.